 Opening night, Cheap Tuesday, Stalls vs Dress Circle, Front-Row Tables vs Back Tables, Tables vs Standing Room are all great reasons you may wish to have different price points for your event.

 Generally, your opening night or cheaper Tuesday will be controlled by the one event via Session Times, whereas the stalls vs dress circle or tables are controlled via Sections.
-You will setup different Pricing Groups where you have different ticket types for a session time or section.
+You will set up different Pricing Groups where you have different ticket types for a session time or section.

 From Pricing Schema, you can now link your prices to a session time and or section.
-This ensures that when someone selects a date or section, they can see the prices applicable for that area only.
+This ensures that when someone selects a date or section, they can see the prices applicable to that area only.